niuus/Quake-Wii-GX/README.md

 ---

-UPDATE 2012/07/03: Since this project is now more or less feature-complete in relation to the original id Software GLQUAKE, it has been on idle for a while.
-But there are still many novel things to be done and I'm accepting patches begining now.
+UPDATE 2012/07/03: This project is now more or less feature-complete in relation to the original id Software GLQUAKE.

-There were already some patches that were sent to me, but I've lost them among other things, my life was very turbulent for a while, but now everything is settled again.
-(If you sent me a patch during this time, may you know that I'M SORRY!)

-Also, if you have experience with the Quake engine and want to help clear the list of issues here on googlecode, I will HAPPILY give you access to the repository.
-Who knows when I will be able to really dig into this code again.

-By the way, google wasn't sending me updates on the issues list either.

 ---